 Volunteer.

-The Reading Food Pantry operates entirely through volunteers.
+The Reading Food Pantry operates almost entirely through volunteers.
 Our community is vital to continue the mission of the Pantry.
 We need you!

 There are several ways you can help!
 Here are brief overviews of our volunteer opportunities:

 Delivery Program: Delivery volunteers call their assigned delivery neighbor two Tuesdays a month to get their order, then shop at the Pantry between 12pm and 4pm the next day (Wednesday) to gather and deliver their groceries.
-Time commitment is just a couple of hours a month (usually second/fourth Tuesdays/Wednesdays) and it is a great way to build a relationship with another community member!
+The time commitment is just a couple of hours a month (usually second/fourth Tuesdays/Wednesdays) and it is a great way to build a relationship with another community member!

 In-Person Service: Volunteers fill food orders for neighbors in person at the Pantry and assist with opening and closing the Pantry.
-Hours are Mondays from 5:45pm-7:30pm or Fridays from 10am-11:30am.
+Hours are Mondays from 5:45 pm-7:30 pm or Fridays from 10 am-11:30 am.
 We ask that volunteers make a commitment to come most weeks.

-Shelf Stocking: Every Wednesday, between 4:30pm and 6pm, we check donations, stock the shelves and organize the Pantry.
+Shelf Stocking: Every Wednesday, between 4:30 pm and 6 pm, we check donations, stock the shelves, and organize the Pantry.
 This opportunity is open to high schoolers, but space is limited.

-Food Drives are so important to our mission.
+Food drives are so important to our mission.
 Below are the steps to hosting a food drive in our community!

 Here are the steps to run a food drive: